jynik/reid/README.md

   Occurrences: 7
   Year: 2015
-  Publication: The Journal Of The Internet Of Things That Shouldn't Be Author(s): Goodspeed, T. / Ridley, S. / Grand, J. / Fitz
+  Publication: The Journal Of The Internet Of Things That Shouldn't Be Author(s): Goodspeed, T. / Ridley, S. / Grand, J. / Fitz, J.
   Title: Cross-Platform ROP Gadget Polyglots for ARM, MIPS, and PIC32

 Query: bootloader